Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Background and related work

-In summary, the complexity in the urban environment introduces additional uncertainty in SVI coverage of urban features.
-However, compared to data quality problems or impact from SVI usage practices, it has not been given enough attention.
-There is a notable research gap concerning the extent to which SVI accurately covers the spatial features in the environment, corresponding to the visual elements it aims to represent in the image space.
-Limited and relevant examples are only about the greenness visibility \citep{yan_evaluating_2023,labib_modelling_2021}, where eye-level greenness (from SVI) and Viewshed Greenness Visibility Index (from GIS simulation) are compared.The focuses are about the similarity and discrepancies between the two indicators, rather than feature coverage potential of SVI.
-For this reason, new perspective and method are explored to estimate the SVI coverage on urban environment features in this study, quantitatively incorporating the impact from environmental complexity.
+In summary, the complexity of the urban environment introduces additional uncertainty in SVI coverage of environmental elements.
+However, compared to data quality problems or impact from SVI usage practices discussed in previous sections, it has not been given enough attention.
+There is a notable research gap concerning the extent to which SVI accurately covers the spatial instances in the environment, corresponding to the visual elements it aims to represent in the image space.
+Limited and relevant examples are only about the greenness visibility \citep{yan_evaluating_2023,labib_modelling_2021}, where Green View Index (from SVI) and Viewshed Greenness Visibility Index (from GIS simulation) are compared.
+The focuses are about the similarity and discrepancies between the two indicators, rather than element coverage potential of SVI.
+For this reason, new perspective and method are explored to estimate the SVI coverage on urban environmental elements in this study, quantitatively incorporating the impact from environmental complexity.
 The details are depicted in the following sections.